 Conduction from atria to ventricles via an accessory pathway during atrial fibrillation causes an irregular tachycardia with wide QRS complexes.
 This is worrying because the accessory pathway does not exhibit the physiological impulse delay that characterize the atrioventricular node.
 Hence, the conduction through the accessory pathway may be very rapid and the ensuing ventricular rate may cause hemodynamic compromise.
 It is absolutely contraindicated to administer adenosine (or other agents blocking conduction through the atrioventricular node) to patients with irregular wide QRS complex tachycardias, because the arrhythmia may be a pre-excited atrial fibrillation.
 Blocking of conduction through the atrioventricular node may lead to accelerated impulse transmission through the accessory pathway, whereby an atrial fibrillation may cause ventricular fibrillation and cardiac arrest.

-Prognosis of pre-excitation and WPW syndrom
+Long-term prognosis of pre-excitation and WPW syndrome

 The majority of all patients with pre-excitation will experience AVRT.
 The arrhythmia causes typical tachycardia symptoms (palpitations, dyspnea, anxiety, chest discomfort) but may also reduce cardiac output to the point of syncope or heart failure.
 Life-threatening cardiac arrhythmias are unusual, with the exception of pre-excited atrial fibrillation administered adenosine.